Blitzkrieg28/ecogesture/readme.md

 ## 🔐 Authentication

-* All sensitive routes are protected with JWT.
+- All sensitive routes are protected with JWT.
-* OTP verification is used for password reset.
+- OTP verification is used for password reset.
-* Include JWT in request headers like this:
+- Include JWT in request headers as follows:

 ```
 Authorization: Bearer <your_token>